Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 # What you'll need

-Short answer: **basic set theory** (cartesian product, injective, surjective and bijective functions) and **introductory linear algebra** (you can find a quick reminder on the post concerning algebra).
+Short answer: **basic set theory** (cartesian product, injective, surjective and bijective functions, cardinality) and **introductory linear algebra** (you can find a quick reminder on the post concerning algebra).

 I tried to write these posts as accessible as possible, but without losing much of the mathematical rigour.
 That is, mathematics is a human endeavour of unlimited aesthetic capacity, but this comes with a cost-- namely, rigour and precision.
 It is beautiful because so much formality can't be in vain.
 Without this limitation, there can ultimately be no beauty; the first is simultaneously the latter's restriction and its progenitor.
 Or, rather, rigour and aesthetical creativity are *consubstantial* in mathematics.
 The other member of this trinity is the insatiable human desire to further mathematicize the world and recognize itself in this construction-- to spread the Word and be in a Body, so to speak.
 But let's leave the formal-hegelian-christian analogies for another place for now.